 It finally came to her in 1848, but it didn’t slow her down.
 She would prove a prolific writer through 1854 and a difficult critic for many a Congressman.
 Her own comeuppance came when she was convicted of being “a public scold” in 1829, earning her a $10 fine.

-Her writing is still entertaining to this day, and when she died in 1854, she had met every U.S. president from Washington to Lincoln and had interviewed many of them for her newspapers, most famously John Quincy Adams, who she cornered during his nude swim in the Potomac River.
+Her writing still entertains to this day.
+When she died in 1854, she had met every U.S. president from Washington to Lincoln.
+She had also interviewed many of them for her newspapers, most famously John Quincy Adams.
+She cornered him during his nude swim in the Potomac River.